 Pro-Government armed groups (or pro-Government militia, PGM): The term "pro-Government armed group" refers to an organized armed non-State actor engaged in conflict and distinct from Government Forces, rebels and criminal groups.
 Pro-Government armed groups do not include the Afghan Local Police, which fall under the command and control of the Ministry of Interior.
 These armed groups have no legal basis under the laws of Afghanistan.
 Armed groups have the capacity to employ arms in the use of force to achieve political, ideological or other objectives; are not within the formal military structures of States, State-alliances or intergovernmental organizations; and are not under the control of the State(s) in which they operate.
-In some cases, armed groups receive direct/indirect support of the host Governments"240, local militias (ethnically, clan or otherwise based), and civil defence forces and paramilitary groups (when such groups are clearly not under State control).
+In some cases, armed groups receive direct/indirect support of the host Government or other States.
+This definition includes, but is not limited to, the following groups: "national uprising movements", local militias (ethnically, clan or otherwise based), and civil defence forces and paramilitary groups (when such groups are clearly not under State control).